Fyennyi/cssm-group/README.md

 ## Getting Started

-To get a local copy up and running follow these simple steps:
+To deploy a local copy of a project, follow a few simple steps.

 ### Prerequisites